 Because of its status as a natural wonder of Mexico, it’s a popular spot for locals and domestic tourists to come and soak up the abundance of nature here (in fact, 80% of visitors are Mexican nationals).
 People enjoy boat trips along the river, hiking in the surrounding area, and spotting wildlife.

 But this wasn’t always a popular boating spot.
-It was only in 1981, when the Chicoasen Hydroelectric Dam was built, that the water levels raised significantly and the river became much deeper and much easier for boats to navigate.
+It was only in 1981 when the Chicoasen Hydroelectric Dam was built, that the water levels rose significantly, and the river became much deeper and much easier for boats to navigate.
 That’s when tourists started showing up.

 Why Visit Sumidero Canyon

 There’s a lot going on at Sumidero Canyon Mexico.
 Along with the actual majesty of the canyon itself, here you will find five waterfalls, 30 rapids, beaches, caves, rock formations, and plenty of wildlife.